OKOVIkopoi/Usai_Proklamasi/README.md

 ## Commentary and other things the Modder wanna tell

 This mod is still being work on, so yeah you shouldn't play it NOW.
 I advise you to wait till I announce the Mod is finally finished (v1.0) or this Readme is updated to inform that.

+Current mode: Modder is at rest or just offline.